-The Breastmilk Bank affords breast-feeding mothers, both locally and abroad, the opportunity to donate their excess breast milk.
+The Breastmilk Bank affords breast-feeding mothers, both locally and abroad, the opportunity to donate their excess breast milk to vulnerable, abandoned and orphaned babies in the iThemba Lethu Transition Homes in Manor Gardens, Durban, KwaZulu Natal.

 The iThemba Lethu Breastmilk Bank is the first community-based human milk bank in South Africa.
 It was opened in 2001 by Professor Anna Coutsoudis, who had a vision to restore a destiny of hope and promise to those babies and children whose futures were at risk of being negatively impacted by HIV/AIDS.